Being physically active during treatment

 There are lots of ways you can become more active, including:

-• doing more around the home, such as housework or gardening
+• doing more around the home, such as housework or gardening – you could do 10 minutes, then rest for 10 minutes, and repeat until you have completed 30 minutes of activity

 You could also ask your GP if they can refer you to a structured exercise programme for people with cancer or long-term conditions.
-These are usually based at a leisure centre with a gym or dance classroom.
+These are usually based at a leisure centre with a gym or dance studio.

 We have more information on exercise guidelines.